27 Feb Yin Yang Medicine

 Both of these perspectives are great and they work.
 My patients do see results if they follow yin medicine or yang medicine, but I find that a lot of times they haven’t completed the whole picture; there are still certain aspects that are unresolved.

-A lot of people I see are frustrated with trying different healing modalities or methods and they’re not working.
+A lot of people I see are frustrated with trying different healing modalities and report to me that the methods are not working.
 They’ve been given specific instructions by their doctor and are following them but still not seeing results.
-Other people may be at the point where what they are doing was working, but they’ve hit a plateau and need more.
+Other people may be at the point where what they are doing was working, but they’ve hit a plateau and need a new approach.

-That ‘more’ or something else—the other half of the picture—is the yang to their yin, or the yin to their yang; the missing piece of the picture that will truly allow them to heal, and fully heal.
+That ‘”new approach” is the yang to their yin, or the yin to their yang; the missing piece of the puzzle that will truly allow them to heal, and fully heal.

-This is precisely why I am The Sensitive Doctor.
+This is precisely what I do as The Sensitive Doctor.
 I incorporate both yin and yang medicine to balance energies and restore healing.

 The traditional concept of yin and yang is represented in Chinese medicine as the black and white circle with a white dot in the black and a black dot in the white.
-It symbolizes the presence of yang in yin, and yin in yang; the idea that all things exist as inseparable and contradictory opposites.
+It symbolizes the presence of yang in yin, and yin in yang; the idea that all things possess an inseparable bit of contradictory forces.

-While the dominant perspective may be that of yin or yang, there is always a small part represented by the counter perspective.
+Someone’s dominant approach may be that of yin or yang, there is always a small part represented by the counter perspective.

-It is a beautiful metaphor for the opposing forces or energies that balance our life and our bodies.
+It is a beautiful metaphor for the opposing forces or polar energies that balance our life and our mindbodyspirit.

 But yin and yang are not static or mutually exclusive.
 These opposing and contracting energies can coexist and even complement each other.
 The nature of yin-yang lies in the interplay between the two.
 Think of it in the example of night and day; there cannot be shadows without light.